-The FAIR Drug Pricing Act would require drug manufacturers to notify the U.S. Department of Health and Human Services (HHS) and submit a transparency and justification report 30 days before they increase the price of certain drug products by more than 10 percent.
+The FAIR Drug Pricing Act would require drug manufacturers to notify the U.S. Department of Health and Human Services (HHS) and submit a transparency and justification report 30 days before they increase the price of certain drugs that cost at least \$100 by more than 10 percent over one year or 25 percent over three years.
 The report will require manufacturers to provide a justification for each price increase, manufacturing, research and development costs for the qualifying drug, net profits attributable to the qualifying drug, marketing and advertising spending on the qualifying drug, and other information as deemed appropriate.
 The bill will not prohibit manufacturers from increasing prices, but it will for the first time give taxpayers notice of price increases and bring basic transparency to the market for prescription drugs.

-HHS will make the information from these reports-excluding any proprietary and confidential information-publicly available within 30 days in an understandable online format.
+HHS will make the information from these reports publicly available within 30 days in an understandable online format.
 HHS will be required to submit an annual report to Congress summarizing the information and reports submitted by drug manufacturers under this bill.